webdriverio/query-selector-shadow-dom/README.md

 ```

 This library does not allow you to query across iframe boundaries, you will need to get a reference to the iframe you want to interact with. </br>
-If your iframe is inside of a shadow root you could cuse `querySelectorDeep` to find the iframe, then pass the `contentDocument` into the 2nd argument of `querySelectorDeep` or `querySelectorAllDeep`.
+If your iframe is inside of a shadow root you could use `querySelectorDeep` to find the iframe, then pass the `contentDocument` into the 2nd argument of `querySelectorDeep` or `querySelectorAllDeep`.

 ### Chrome downloads page